7agustibm/incomprehensible-finder-refactoring-java/README.md

 3. Run the tests.
 4. Start refactoring!

-The primary goal is to refactor the code in `Finder.java` - as it stands the code is incomprehensible.
+The primary goal is to refactor the code in `Tinder.java` - as it stands the code is incomprehensible.

 # Tips